[ Printer Friendly Version ] [ Report Abuse ]

 "It seems your sisters are eager to speak with you, so I should be going," Godric said, eyeing the pile of princesses with amusement.

 "O-okay.
-Thank you for the letter, Godric," Dezzy said.
+Thank you for delivering my father's letter, Godric," Dezzy said.

 "Of course, Dezzy.
 I hope to see you soon."